In this hurricane-rated pergola article we explain the following points in detail:

 - Flooding considerations

 - Local building codes and storm-rating requirements

-According to Jason Herring, Co-founder and Chief Executive Officer of SYZYGY Global and a member of the Azenco leadership team, “Each pergola project is unique unto itself depending on anticipated wind conditions, soil sampling, and local building requirements.
+According to Jason Herring, Co-founder and Chief Executive Officer of SYZYGY Global and dealer of the Azenco products in Palm Beach county, “Each pergola project is unique unto itself depending on anticipated wind conditions, soil sampling, and local building requirements.
 So, the engineering for each and every pergola is site-specific.
 For example, while six-inch bolts may suffice in one area, the engineering for a high wind zone may demand 12-inch bolts.
-Footings for the pergola can similarly vary from a mere foot in depth to multiple feet deep, depending on the unique conditions of the property.”
+Footings for the pergola can similarly vary from a mere foot in depth to multiple feet deep, depending on the property’s unique conditions.”